bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 These are not some kind of definitive list of best examples, but rather some anecdotes that caught my eye at a point in time when I had the time, energy, and presence of thought to grab them.
 These anecdotes don't prove anything, but they do add colour to my thoughts above.

-### Example 1 — Coding Help From a Regular Chat-Bot
+### Example 1 — Coding Help From a Regular Chatbot

 As a first example, here's a recent positive experience I had using just the regular Microsoft 365 Copilot Edge sidebar to get some useful coding help.

-To set the scene — I had a CSV export from a reporting tool that listed a while bunch of rows with macOS version numbers as major, minor, and patch numbers separated by dots, e.g. 15.6.1, and I needed to build some new columns to start aggregating the results into more useful buckets.
+To set the scene — I had a CSV export from a reporting tool that listed a whole bunch of rows with macOS version numbers as major, minor, and patch numbers separated by dots, e.g. 15.6.1, and I needed to build some new columns to start aggregating the results into more useful buckets.
 First, I needed the major version as a column.
 I know Excel can split strings, but I couldn't remember the syntax, so I asked Copilot to help me with the formula.
 Since I was using a generic chatbot, I was careful to give all the needed context in my question — *"in excel, how do I get the a new column with the major version extracted from a three-part version number column?"*:

 ![A chat conversation showing my question and a detailed answer including a correct code-snippet and an explanation of how it works](../assets/tidbits14/Example1-CopilotChat-Screenshot1of4.png)